NikKowPHP/social-brain/chapters/chapter-14.md

 **2. Calibrate (Form a Hypothesis).**
 Based on your observations, form a simple hypothesis about the local "software."
-*   *"Hypothesis: In this group, public disagreement seems to be a major Status threat.
+*   *"Hypothesis: In this group, public disagreement seems to be a major [ICON: Crown] Status threat.
 Important feedback is likely handled offline."*

 **3. Test (Run a Small Experiment).**
 Do not try to change your entire personality.
 Run a small, low-risk experiment to test your hypothesis.